CartoDB/carto-vl/docs/guides/06-zoom-based-styling.md

 ### Set feature visibility by zoom
-Up until now, we have looked at ways to modify the _appearance_ of features based on zoom.
-Next, we'll explore ways to control the _visibility_ of features to introduce more detail as we zoom in to the map, and remove detail as we zoom out.
+Up until now, you have looked at ways to modify the _appearance_ of features based on zoom.
+Next, you'll explore ways to control the _visibility_ of features to introduce more detail as you zoom in on the map, and remove detail as you zoom out.

-We will look at two different ways this can be done.
-First, with `zoomrange` and then with `zoom`.
+There are two ways this can be done: using `zoomrange` or using `zoom`.

-As we saw in the previous step, using `zoomrange`, inside of a `ramp` allows us to define particular styles at a variety of zoom levels.
-We can use this functionality inside of a `filter` as well to set criteria for when features appear and disappear through zoom.
+As you learned in the previous step, using `zoomrange`, inside of a `ramp` allows you to define particular styles at a variety of zoom levels.
+You can use this functionality inside of a `filter` as well to set criteria for when features appear and disappear through zoom.

 To demonstrate, we will use an attribute, `diameter` in the Vancouver trees dataset to control the visibility of trees, by zoom, based on this measurement.

-To better visualize the points appearing through zoom, first let's classify the data using `globalQuantiles`, `7` class breaks, and color each class with the CARTOColor scheme `sunset`:
+To better visualize the points appearing through zoom, first classify the data using `globalQuantiles` with `7` class breaks, and color each class with the CARTOColor scheme `sunset`:

 ```CARTO_VL_Viz
 color: ramp(globalQuantiles($diameter,7),sunset)
 width: ramp(zoomrange([12,18]),[1,20])
 strokeWidth: 0
 ```
-Next, we'll add a `filter` and set our `diameter` criteria with `zoomrange` where we gradually introduce larger trees until zoom `16` and greater, where we display all trees (`true`):
+Next, add a `filter` and set the visible `diameter` criteria with `zoomrange` to gradually introduce larger and larger trees until zoom `16` and greater, where all trees are displyed (`true`):

 ```CARTO_VL_Viz
 filter:ramp(zoomrange([12,13,14,15,16]),